 Toxins produced by Clostridium difficile strains in the GI tract cause pseudomembranous colitis, typically after antibiotic use.
 Symptoms are diarrhea, sometimes bloody, rarely progressing to sepsis and acute abdomen.
 Diagnosis is by identifying C. difficile toxin in stool.
 Treatment is with oral metronidazole or vancomycin.

-C. difficile is the most common cause of antibiotic-associated colitis and is typically hospital-acquired.
+C. difficile is the most common cause of antibiotic-associated colitis and is typically hospital-acquired, but community-acquired cases are increasing.
 C. difficile–induced diarrhea occurs in up to 8% of hospitalized patients and is responsible for 20 to 30% of cases of hospital-acquired diarrhea.
 Extremes of age, severe underlying disease, prolonged hospital stay, and living in a nursing home are risk factors.